MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Remove a cloud management gateway connection point.

 ### [Remove-CMCollection](Remove-CMCollection.md)
-Removes a Configuration Manager collection.
+Remove a device or user collection.

 ### [Remove-CMCollectionDirectMembershipRule](Remove-CMCollectionDirectMembershipRule.md)
-Remove a direct membership rule from a collection.
+Remove a direct membership rule from a device or user collection.

 ### [Remove-CMCollectionExcludeMembershipRule](Remove-CMCollectionExcludeMembershipRule.md)
-Removes a collection exclude membership rule.
+Remove an exclude membership rule from a device or user collection.

 ### [Remove-CMCollectionFromAdministrativeUser](Remove-CMCollectionFromAdministrativeUser.md)
 Removes a collection from administrative user.